balderdashy/sails-docs/sockets.md

 };
 ```

-From an HTML page, we can access our controller like so:
+Start sails and open the Sails Welcome Page (e.g. localhost:1337) in a browser.
+From within the browser conosle we can access our controller like so:

 ```javascript
 // socket is globalized by sails